mail us | mail this page

 UniqueIdentifier ::= BIT STRING

-Since each instance in the attribute is different, and since SET allows the instances to appear in any order, any componet extraction must reference the instance, by say, its left-hand name or some other characteristic.
+Since each instance in the attribute is different, and since SET allows the instances to appear in any order, any componet extraction must reference the instance by, say, its left-hand name or some other characteristic.

 Contents